GSI-HPC/lustre-scripts/README.md

 * -f/--config-file: Path of the config file.
 * -D/-enable-debug: Enables logging of debug messages.
-* --create-table: If set the notifiers table is created.
+* --create-table: If set the accounting history table is created.

 __Structure of the Configuration File:__